Trolls World Tour: Plot

 In the techno kingdom, King Trollex's tribe of Techno Trolls are attending a rave, when Hard Rock Trolls led by Queen Barb arrive and use weaponized guitars to destroy everything.
 Queen Barb demands Trollex surrender and hand over his "string".

-Queen Poppy later receives a letter from Barb, inviting her to bring her "string" to unite the trolls.
-Former King Peppy explains there were once six magical lyre strings that represented major tribes of music - Pop, Hard Rock, Techno, Funk, Classical, and Country.
-However, the six tribes took their strings and went their separate ways.
-Peppy, Branch, and the others don't trust Barb's invitation, but Poppy decides to sneak out with her string, to prove Barb is the same as any other troll.
-Branch, who is trying to confess his love, and Biggie, who stowed away, accompany her.
-At the same time, a giraffe-like Pop Troll named Cooper finds old illustrations of trolls his shape, and sets off to find them, eventually getting beamed up into a spaceship.
+In Pop Village, two years after the events of the first film, Poppy receives a letter from Barb, inviting her to bring her "string" to unite the trolls.
+Poppy's father King Peppy explains there were once six magical lyre strings that represented major tribes of music - Techno, Funk, Classical, Country, Hard Rock, and Pop, but the six tribes took their strings and went their separate ways after their differences broke into arguments.
+King Peppy, Branch, and the others do not trust Barb's invitation, but Poppy decides to sneak out with the Pop string, to prove Barb is the same as any other troll.
+Branch, who is trying to confess his love, and Biggie, who stowed away, accompany her on her journey.
+At the same time, Cooper finds old illustrations of trolls his shape, and sets off to find them alone, eventually getting beamed up into a spaceship.

 Meanwhile, Barb sends bounty hunters of smaller music genres to find Poppy, promising to spare the tribe of the successful one.
-Poppy's group soon discovers the ruins of the Classical tribe's town, Symphonyville.
-A sentient flute, Pennywhistle, tells them that Barb wants to forcefully unite all trolls under Rock.
-They then head to Lonesome Flats to warn the centaur-like Country Trolls.
+Poppy's group soon arrive at the ruins of the Classical tribe's town, Symphonyville and meet a sentient flute named Pennywhistle, who tells them that Barb wants to forcefully unite all trolls under Rock.
+Poppy and her group then head to Lonesome Flats to warn the centaur-like Country Trolls.
 Poppy feels their music is too downbeat and decides to try to cheer them up first, despite Branch's reservations.
-The Pop Trolls wind up imprisoned, but are rescued by a smooth-talking Country Troll named Hickory, who builds them a raft to take them to Vibe City to warn the Funk Trolls.
+The Pop Trolls wind up imprisoned, but are rescued by a smooth-talking Country Troll named Hickory.
+After being chased by the Country Trolls to a ravine, Hickory builds the group a raft to take them to Vibe City to warn the Funk Trolls.
 They encounter Chaz, a Smooth Jazz troll, who paralyzes them with his music, until Hickory, using gumdrop earplugs to remain immune, drives him off.
-Biggie deserts the group, angry that Poppy broke an earlier promise to keep him safe.
+Angry that Poppy broke an earlier promise to keep him safe, Biggie decides to leave the group.